SubhradeepSeth/Snake_game2d/README.md

 - `DELAY`: Control the speed of the snake.
 -We can also change the background colour.
 ##Contributing
-Contributions are welcome!
+-Contributions are welcome!
 If you have any suggestions or find a bug, please open an issue or submit a pull request.
 ## Acknowledgments
 - This game is inspired by the classic Snake Game that originated in the 1970s.
 - Thanks to the Swing library for providing an easy-to-use GUI framework for Java.